Postgraduate Course – Business and Economics

 Managing faculty Business and Economics

-The Master of International Business (MIB) advances your business knowledge and gives you the skills to operate with an international perspective.
-The MIB includes an internationally focused specialisation in international business.
+The Master of International Business advances your business knowledge and gives you the skills to operate with an international perspective.
 The course is designed for recent graduates, and also provides an accelerated path for those with relevant work experience.
-The MIB will build on your undergraduate credentials and further strengthen your business skills.
-You will develop advanced and vital skills in problem solving, research, and communication.
-These skills will be demonstrated in an internationalised world, exhibiting cross-cultural competence and ethical values.
-The MIB can also provide a research pathway for students interested in higher degrees by research.
-The course will provide a comprehensive understanding of international business enabling students to provide discipline-based solutions relevant to the business, professional and public policy communities we serve.
+The Master of International Business will build upon your undergraduate credentials and further strengthen your business skills.
+You will develop advanced and vital skills in analysis, problem solving, research and communication that can be applied in a variety of organizational settings.
+These skills will be demonstrated in a better understanding of the international world, exhibiting cross-cultural competence and ethical values.
+The inter-disciplinary nature of international business means that you will be engaged in studying international management, law, accounting, economics, marketing and strategy, which all help in developing your strategic and operational knowledge and skills, particularly relevant in understanding the complexity of the contemporary international environment.
+The Master of International Business can also provide a research pathway for students interested in higher degrees by research.
+The course will prepare you with a comprehensive understanding of international business enabling you to provide discipline-based solutions across a variety of roles in the corporate, governmental and non-profit sectors.

 These course outcomes are aligned the Australian Qualifications Framework level 9 and Monash Graduate AttributesAustralian Qualifications Framework level 9 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

-Upon successful completion of this course it is expected that graduates will:
+Upon successful completion of this course it is expected that you will:

 - be critical and creative scholars who: